keyva/cast_ansible_role/README.md

 The CAST portal captures and visually displays characteristics like Software Agility, Business Impact, Cloud Readiness, and more.

+For an explanation of the various arguments available for the role, please review the "Role Arguments" section below.

 ## Role Arguments